Welcome curious kitties! Skye Blake here, with great info on the many “natural” products out there for getting rid of fleas.

 Examples of Natural Flea Remedies

 Some kill only adults, others get the eggs, larvae, and pupae.
-Some don’t kill but help keep them off your little buddy.

 Use them as part of your overall plan to rid your home and fabulous feline of those pesky fleas.